 Being creative.
 (Photo: Goetheanum/Xue Li)

-Being focused.
+Being immersed.
 (Photo: Goetheanum/Xue Li)

 And then standing in the west staircase, singing.
 (Photo: PädSek/GG)